How Many Layers of Skin Do You Have?

 Can you guess the answers?

-skin pores and hair
+pores and hair in epidermis layer

 The epidermis, the top layer, is the thinnest part of your skin.

-dermis middle skin layer diagram close up
+dermis middle skin layer anatomy diagram close up

 thin eyelid skin